 Academic Counseling

 Academic Counseling is a core component of your LEP experience.
-Students enrolled in the LEP have a designated one-hour individual weekly meeting with an Academic Counselor.
-You maintain consistency and continuity by meeting with the same counselor throughout your time in the LEP.
-First-year students are encouraged to meet with their Academic Counselors weekly, although in later years, meetings may be less frequent.
-When meeting with an Academic Counselor, you will work on a range of topics related to your success at DU — time management, organization, planning and prioritizing, goal setting, stress management, social engagement on campus, maintaining a work-life balance, and whatever else comes up that impacts your academics and learning.
+Students enrolled in the LEP have a designated one-hour individual weekly meeting with an LEP Specialist.
+You maintain consistency and continuity by meeting with the same specialist throughout your time in the LEP.
+First-year students are encouraged to meet with their Specialist weekly, although in later years, meetings may be less frequent.
+When meeting with a Specialist, you will work on a range of topics related to your success at DU — time management, organization, planning and prioritizing, goal setting, stress management, social engagement on campus, maintaining a work-life balance, and whatever else comes up that impacts your academics and learning.

 What Do My Weekly Student Meetings Look Like?